danielwrobert/dwr.io/content/notebook/2014/sessions-with-screen/index.md

 # Toggle between the current and the previous open window (note this will not cycle through all open windows)
 Control + a, Control + a

+# Cycle through all open windows
+Control + a, Space
 ```

  or use `Control + a + a` to cycle through